Mummy Mask of Wendjebauendjed

 The mask covered the face, neck, and ears.
 It ended at the forehead where six small-perforated tongues allowed it to be fixed to the head of the mummy.
 The inlaid eyes are made of glass paste in different colors.
 The nose is perfect in form, and the lips are narrow and fleshy.
 The ears are not symmetrical as the left one protrudes further than the right.

-Wendjebauendjed’s face was covered by a golden mummy mask, and many other jewelry pieces were found inside the sarcophagus such as pectorals, rings, bracelets and gold statuettes; particularly remarkable are three fine bowls made from gold and silver, and a lapis lazuli statuette of Amun in his ram form.
+Wendjebauendjed’s face was covered by a golden mummy mask, and many other jewelry pieces were found inside the sarcophagus such as amulets and pectorals, rings, bracelets and gold statuettes; particularly remarkable are three fine bowls made from gold and silver, and a lapis lazuli statuette of Amun in his ram form.
 Outside the sarcophagus were also found many ushabtis and Wendjebauendjed’s four canopic jars.

 Third Intermediate Period, 21st Dynasty, reign of Psusennes I, ca. 1047-1001 BC.
 From tomb NRT III at Tanis.
 Now in the Egyptian Museum, Cairo.
 JE 87753